 Harold has a B.E. in Civil Engineering from Vanderbilt University and B.S. in Engineering Science from Lipscomb University.
 He and his wife, Tammy, have one son, Grayson, who is a senior at Vanderbilt University.

-John Madole is Vice President and Executive in Charge of Specialty Projects with American Constructors.
+John Madole is Vice President of Operations with American Constructors.
 John’s experience in the construction industry includes work as a laborer, carpenter, carpentry foreman, superintendent, estimator, project coordinator, project manager, senior project manager and vice president.
 John has a B.S. degree in Construction Engineering Technology from Murray State University and studied jazz and percussion at Morehead State University under Dr. Robert Schietroma.
 He has served since March of 2006 as an officer and a member of the Board of Directors of American Constructors, Inc.

 John is married to Teresa R. Madole and they have three children, Katherine, Rachel and John Jr. In his spare time John enjoys playing and working on the family farm, Cub Scout meetings with John, Jr. , and Theater Bug, Nashville Children’s Choir and Girl Scouts with his two girls.
 He also enjoys performing with his jazz band several times a year.

-Quick Foy is a Project Manager and Director of Preconstruction with American Constructors.
+Quick Foy is the Vice President of Marketing and Preconstruction with American Constructors.
 Quick has over forty (40) years of experience in the construction industry including work as a Project Coordinator, Project Manager, Senior Project Manager, and Director of Preconstruction.
 He received a Bachelor of Building Construction from Auburn University in 1975 and has been employed with American Constructors since 1982.
 Significant projects include Loews Vanderbilt Plaza and multiple projects at University School of Nashville.

 Quick utilizes his wealth of experience in the industry by working with each of our managers and coordinators during the preconstruction phase of new projects.
 In this mentoring role he provides corporate oversight for accuracy and conformity during this critical phase.
 Quick also utilizes his experience and knowledge at the closeout phase of a project to work with commissioning agents and engineers of record for systems checkout.
 Quick is effective in this role by engaging people to produce their best effort, especially when solutions are needed for the final small details that could otherwise prevent a good project from becoming a great project.

-Quick is currently serving his second term on the Board at Saddle Up!
+Quick is currently serving on the Advisory Board at Saddle Up!
 In his leisure time he enjoys beekeeping and fly-fishing.
 Quick and his wife Marty have two children, Elizabeth and Suzanne and two grandsons, Charlie and Edward.